 Decision-Making in Continuous-Outcome Tasks

 Any response observed in a memory task is a product of a decision-making process in addition to the information from memory driving the decision.
 Accurately characterizing the effect of decision-making is critical to understanding the nature of memory retrieval (Ratcliff, 1978).
 Accounting for decision-making over time requires analysis of not only response outcome, but also response time (RT) data, and considering both types of data yields more diagnostic information about the underlying cognitive processes.
-The importance of modeling decision-making is well illustrated in the recognition memory literature, where initial conclusions founded on the shape of ROC curves were later challenged by including RT data in addition to the response proportions used to form ROCs (Ratcliff & Starns, 2009; Starns et al., 2012; Dube et al., 2013; Osth et al., 2017), and in characterizing serial position effect in free recall (Osth & Farrell, 2019).
+The importance of modeling decision-making is well illustrated in the recognition memory literature, where initial conclusions founded on the shape of ROC curves were later challenged by the inclusion of RT data in addition to the response proportions used to form ROCs (Ratcliff & Starns, 2009; Starns et al., 2012; Dube et al., 2013; Osth et al., 2017), and in characterizing serial position effect in free recall (Osth & Farrell, 2019).

-A particularly influential account of decision-making is the diffusion decision model, which successfully explains well-documented phenomena like the speed-accuracy trade-off, and slow and fast error patterns under different decision conditions (Ratcliff et al., 2016).
+Th A particularly influential account of decision-making is the diffusion decision model, which successfully explains well-documented phenomena like the speed-accuracy trade-off, and slow and fast error patterns under different decision conditions (Ratcliff et al., 2016).
 The diffusion model describes decision-making as a noisy evidence accumulation process, the rate of which is defined as the drift rate, that accumulates until a response boundary or criterion that represents the amount of evidence required for a given response to be output (Ratcliff & McKoon, 2008).
 Variation in decision criteria can reflect response bias, for example, decision-making under speed emphasis can be represented with a lower criterion relative to emphasizing accuracy.
 Drift rate reflects the quality of evidence driving the decision process, and draws an explicit link between response accuracy and RT: higher drift rates result in higher accuracy and faster RTs, while lower drift rates result in lower accuracy and slower RTs (Ratcliff et al., 2015).

 The circular diffusion model inherits the desirable explanatory qualities of the standard two-choice diffusion model and extends the model to a continuous response space by representing evidence accumulation as a vector in two-dimensional space that starts at the origin of a circle and terminates at a point in its circumference, which represents the decision outcome (Smith, 2016).
 The introduction of the circular diffusion model addressed the lack of a formal model of RT and decision-making in continuous-outcome tasks, enabling use of the noted advantages of the paradigm over two-choice tasks in addition to RT modeling.